paulcockrell/espruino-mario-clock/README.md

 Once the Pico is connected, you click the `Send to Espruion` button, it will take a few seconds to send over all the code.
 Once its completed the transfer, in interactive REPL window you write `save()`.
 This will install the code on to the Pico and start it.

+While prototyping instead of executing the command `save()` to commit the work to the board, you can execute `onInit()`, which is calling the main function of the program.
 ## Notes

 ### Power